harleenjhamat/CSTP2107-BusinessCardApp/meeting_records/meeting_june2_2021.md

   - SeachBar at the top
     - with functionailty or just UI?
   - cardlist container components
-    - should accept these props: title (for the card group), an array of card
+    - should accept props: title (name for the card group), an array of cards
-    - should render the list of card (from the props)
+    - should render the list of cards (get cards from props)
     - should be able to to expand or collapse
   - each card should have two buttons below
     - shareBtn: onclick => alert popup